mrsuman2002/A_modular_Plugin-CodeChat/docs/developer.rst

 Footnotes
 =========
-.. [#] At this time, only the Visual Studio Code editor is fully supported.
+.. [#] At this time, only the Visual Studio Code editor is fully supported; there is basic support for Vim and most editors.
+See `../extensions/contents`.